-Our Board met 16 times during our fiscal year ended January 29, 2022 ("fiscal 2021").
+Our Board met seven times during our fiscal year ended January 28, 2023 ("fiscal 2022").
 All directors attended at least 75% of the Board meetings and meetings of the committees of the Board on which each director served.
 We believe that it is important for the members of the Board to attend our annual stockholder meetings.
-All members of the Board then in office attended our 2021 Annual Meeting of Stockholders.
+All members of the Board attended our 2022 Annual Meeting of Stockholders.